Frequently Asked Questions

 If a nominated candidate makes his/her application through the Institute of International Education (IIE), he/she must take the GRE.
 Candidates who will be making self-applications will need to check the requirements of the programs they will be applying for.

-3. How can I apply to take the TOEFL?
+3. How can I apply to take the GRE?

-Detailed information, test centers, and dates can be found at www.ets.org/gre.
+Detailed information about test centers and dates can be found at www.ets.org/gre.

 GMAT is a computer based exam.
-Detailed information, test centers, and dates can be found at www.gmat.com.
+Detailed information about test centers and dates can be found at www.gmat.com.

-6. What TOEFL or IELTS score should I get to apply to US universities?
+5. What TOEFL/IELTS score should I get to be admitted to US universities?